-- The RDSPD representative will collaborate with the assessment team to review all student information, complete observations and functional assessment related to hearing loss, and provide a written summary to be included in the FIE. - If the eligibility of DHH is recommended, an RDSPD representative must be present at ARD meetings. - If an evaluation is completed and an RDSPD representative was not included in the evaluation process, contact the RDSPD Coordinator and Program Manager for Evaluation & Student Support to determine if additional information is needed. - 3.
+- The RDSPD representative will collaborate with the assessment team to review all student information, complete observations and functional assessment related to hearing loss, and provide a written summary to be included in the FIE. - If the eligibility of DHH is recommended, an RDSPD representative must be present at ARD meetings. - If an evaluation is completed and an RDSPD representative was not included in the evaluation process, contact the RDSPD Director and Program Manager for Evaluation & Student Support to determine if additional information is needed. - 3.
 What is the process for making a referral for the consideration of parent-infant services from the RDSPD for a birth to 2-year-old? - Once a certified audiologist has determined a child to have a hearing loss, the student is referred to an ECI agency, or referred to the RDSPD if already receiving ECI services.
-An otological evaluation should be obtained and information sent to the RDSPD Office Clerk (phone 281-634-1497 or fax/scan 281-327-1497). - The RDSPD Coordinator or Audiologist will review the data and an RDSPD teacher will complete a Communication Assessment if hearing loss is confirmed. - If DHH services are recommended, services must be added at an Individual Family Service Plan (IFSP) meeting with the RDSPD representative present, and the student must be registered in FBISD. - 4.
+Information should be sent to the RDSPD Office Clerk (phone 281-634-1497 or fax/scan 281-327-1497). - The RDSPD Director or Audiologist will review the data and an RDSPD teacher will complete a Communication Assessment if hearing loss is confirmed. - If DHH services are recommended, services must be added at an Individual Family Service Plan (IFSP) meeting with the RDSPD representative present, and the student must be registered in FBISD. - 4.
 When should the district NOT refer a student for consideration of the eligibility of Deaf/Hard of Hearing?

-A student should not be referred when a certified audiologist has determined the student has a significant hearing loss that is conductive in nature.
+A student should not be referred when a certified audiologist has determined the student does not have a significant hearing loss or determines that the loss is conductive in nature.
 If the loss is conductive, the student should be treated medically.
 Following medical treatment, the student should have a follow-up hearing test to document the current hearing status.
 The student's hearing may have returned to normal.
+If the conductive hearing loss is not treatable, the student should be referred.